Skip to content

-In the era of cloud computing, data security is crucial throughout the entire lifecycle of digital information.
-Comprehensive data usage protection capabilities can help you gain greater visibility and insight, automatically establishing early warning mechanisms to enhance overall security protection, ensuring that data is available but not obtainable, while also meeting safety compliance requirements.
+In the era of cloud computing, data security is critical.
+Having comprehensive data protection capabilities can enhance visibility and insight, automatically warn about security risks, thereby improving overall defense capabilities, ensuring that data is available and securely compliant.

-Guance collects observability information from many sources of your infrastructure and services and manages it centrally for you to analyze and handle at any time.
-In this process, Guance servers send various types of data content.
-Most of the data collected during the normal use of Guance products almost does not contain private data.
-For data that may include unnecessary personal data, we provide relevant explanations and suggestions so that it does not get mixed with other data.
-Guance provides multiple methods to reduce the risks associated with data containing personal data.
+Guance collects observability information from your infrastructure and services and manages it centrally, allowing you to analyze and handle it at any time.
+During this process, servers transmit various types of data.
+Servers using Guance normally send various types of data content.
+Most data collected by using Guance products does not contain personal privacy information.
+For potentially unnecessary personal data, we provide detailed explanations and recommendations to prevent confusion.
+Guance offers multiple methods to help you reduce data risks.

-All Datakit data is uploaded using the HTTPS protocol to ensure the security of data communication.
+All DataKit data is uploaded using the HTTPS protocol, ensuring secure communication of data.

-During the Tracing collection process, some SQL statement execution processes may be collected.
-The field values of these SQL statements will be desensitized, for example:
+During the tracing collection process, SQL statement execution processes may be collected, and the field values of these SQL statements will be desensitized, for example:

 will be desensitized into